Hypothesis Test and Confidence Analysis with Wasserstein Distance on General Dimension

 \section{Applications to Hypothesis Test}

-We develop one/two-sample tests by applying the distributional approximation.
-The tests are also known as a goodness-of-fit test, which is one of the most fundamental tools as statistical inference.
-However, the test in terms of the Wasserstein distance has not been available.
-In the following, fix $\alpha \in (0,1)$ arbitrary as a significance level.
+We develop one- and two-sample tests by applying the distributional approximation.
+In the following, we set $\alpha \in (0,1)$ as an arbitrary significance level.

-\textbf{One-sample Test}: We test the probability measure $\mu$, which generates $\mD_n^X$ is identical to a pre-specified measure $\mu_0$.
-Namely, we consider the null/alternative hypotheses,
+\textbf{One-sample test}: We test the probability measure $\mu$, which generates $\mD_n^X$ and is identical to a pre-specified measure $\mu_0$.
+We consider the null/alternative hypotheses as follows:

-We measure the divergence between two probability measures using Wasserstein distance with $\sqrt{n/S}W(\mu_n, \mu_0)$ given $\mD_n^X$ as a test statistics.
+To test the hypothesis, we use {the empirical $1$-Wasserstein distance} $\sqrt{n/S}{W_1(\mu_n, \mu_0)}$ as the test statistic.
 The asymptotic distribution of the test statistics can be approximated by the Gaussian multiplier bootstrap by Algorithm \ref{alg:GMB}.
-We provide a procedure of the one-sample test as follows: \begin{enumerate} \item Calculate a distribution of $\tilde{Z}_W$ and obtain $\tilde{q}(1-\alpha)$ which is a $(1-\alpha)$-quantile of $\tilde{Z}_W$. \item If $\sqrt{n/S}W(\mu_n,\mu_0) \geq \tilde{q}(1-\alpha)$ holds, reject $H_0$.
-Otherwise, accept $H_0$. \end{enumerate} The validity the test is shown in the following theorem, which shows the Type I error converges to the arbitrary specified $\alpha$. \begin{theorem} Suppose Assumption \ref{asmp:cont_cdf} holds and let the setting of Theorem \ref{thm:GAR_kolmogorov_2} holds.
+We present the procedure of the one-sample test as follows: \begin{enumerate} \item We calculate the distribution of $\tilde{Z}_W$ and its $(1-\alpha)$-quantile $\tilde{q}(1-\alpha)$. \item If $\sqrt{n/S}{W_1(\mu_n,\mu_0)} \geq \tilde{q}(1-\alpha)$ holds, reject $H_0$.
+Otherwise, accept $H_0$. \end{enumerate} The validity of the test is presented in the following theorem, which shows that the Type I error converges to the specified $\alpha$. \begin{theorem} Suppose Assumption \ref{asmp:cont_cdf} holds, $S_n$ satisfies the setting of Theorem \ref{thm:GAR_kolmogorov_2}.
 Under the null hypothesis $H_0:\mu=\mu_0$, we have the Type I error as

 \end{theorem}